 You already know what is going on and have looked into the conversion and attribution reports.
 You now need to ensure your digital assets are relevant, engaging, and effective for your target audience.
 You do this by defining personalization campaigns to track whether an engagement works for a certain audience and have a more fine-grained filter for audience to target.
 You basically define a campaign using any data you have accumulated in Sitefinity Insight, including behavioral and demographics data to measure how personalization affects conversion rate.

 NOTE: Personalization reports give you a summary of what Sitefinity CMS displays to different audience segments but not how conversion rates are affected by this.
 On the other hand, personalization campaign reports give you insights on what data is tracked and how conversion rates change within Sitefinity Insight.
-For more information about personalization reports, see Personalization: Track, measure, and compare.
+For more information about personalization reports, see Personalization.

 For example, to optimize the conversions for the Business laptop purchases conversion by engaging visitors who downloaded Business laptops whitepaper and opened the Business laptops page increasing conversions with 10%.
 Another example is personalizing the experience of the audience of a specific country, so that the content displayed to this audience is in the respective language.
 For more information, see Define campaigns.